pansito/pansito/README.md

 - 👋 Hi, I’m @pansito
 - 👀 I’m interested in Data science and machine learning projects or in Mathematics research on abstract algebra or MCA.
 - 🌱 I’m currently learning ML and Tableau
+- 🕹️ I'm a Gamer.
+- 📷 And a self-portrait pictorical-photography artis.